younise/demo/_posts/2015-01-28-rules_of_the_race.md

 ---
 layout:         post
 title:          "Rules of the Races"
 subtitle:       "For Newbies and Grand Masters"
 date:           2015-01-28 12:00:00
 author:         "Ryan Johnson"
+published:      false
-categories:
+categories:     [Running]
-- Running
+tags:           []
 header-img:     "img/post-bg-01.jpg"
-status:     "draft"
 ---

 1. Be Aware And Respectful